Advising Learning Outcomes for New (First-Year) Students

 The NMT Schedule of Classes lists all the courses that will be offered in the upcoming semester.

-The 2016-2017 Course Catalog includes all degree requirements, course offerings, and pre-/co-requisites for every class.
+The 2017-2018 Course Catalog includes all current degree requirements, course offerings, and pre-/co-requisites for every class.

 Remember - you must have submitted your proposed schedule to your faculty advisor for approval before you try to register.
 Once your advisor approves your classes, he or she will provide your APIN (Alternate PIN) that you need as a second-level password in Banweb to register online.
 Every semester's APIN is different!

 Navigating the NMT Banweb online registration system can be confusing the first few times.
-To help, a step-by-step guide for registering online has been created here.
+To help, a step-by-step guide for registering online is available from the Registrar.

 If you get an error code you don’t understand (“Prereq error?
 I have the prereq!”), check this list of Banweb Registration Error Codes for a possible explanation.
-If you’re not able to get it figured out and fixed, or the error isn’t on the list, contact Rebecca Clemens in the OSL or staff in the Registrar’s Office for help.
+If you’re not able to get it figured out and fixed, or the error isn’t on the list, contact OSL staff or staff in the Registrar’s Office for help.